 But as an adult, my palate has become a tad bit more sophisticated (and less fond of hot bad-tasting oil squirting into my mouth while eating mushrooms), and I loved baked stuffed mushrooms.

-And so, off to the test kitchen (shhh it’s my normal day-to-day kitchen!)
-I went and these vegan stuffed-mushroom babies were born.
+And so, off to the test kitchen (spoiler alert: it’s my normal day-to-day kitchen!), I went and these vegan stuffed-mushroom babies were born.
 The stuffing is made creamy with a quick-cashew cream sauce and should you have any leftover stuffing, it’s also delicious in tomatoes and baby peppers.

 As I’m fairly sure the majority of you, my amazing readers, will probably already know, my brother was a tad bit uninformed.
 The quantity depends on the type, but mushrooms contain :